TheKrakenIO/Operation-KrakenIO-Unveiling-USPS-Scam-Tactics/README.md

 - "Final notice for the parcel"
 - "Delivery attempt failed"

 These terms are strategically used to instill urgency or authenticity, prompting rash decisions without proper verification.
-Could you always confirm the genuineness of such communications through official USPS channels?

 ## Example of Deceptive Elements